 The first being, an overpass will channel fast moving debris that will pelt and batter anything that happens to be in the air flow.
 Crawling way up into the rafters won’t protect you as the debris will ricochet and most undoubtedly hit you.
 If the wind alone doesn’t suck you out, a piece of debris will most likely knock you out.
 You cannot avoid the debris.

-Second, as the tornado first approaches the winds will come from one direction, but as the tornado passes, the winds will make an almost 180° turn and start blowing from the opposite direction.
+Second, as the tornado first approaches the winds will come from one direction.
+As the tornado passes, the winds will make an almost 180° turn and start blowing from the opposite direction.
 The same principal applies to a hurricane as the eye crosses overhead.
 So, any person who puts a barrier between themselves and the oncoming winds under a highway overpass, such as a girder or support beam, will only be fully exposed once the tornado crosses the overpass.
 This crossover will happen much too quickly for the person to rearrange themselves into a safer position.

 So what should you do if there’s a tornado heading your way?
 The best thing to do is not put yourself in that situation.
 If you see a nasty looking funnel cloud ahead, pull over and wait.
 In all likelihood, if you proceed you’re going to run into some large hail that will undoubtedly damage your car.
 If you see a tornado in the distance, turn around and drive the other way.

-But if you’re out in the open and the tornado is fast approaching heading right for you, the first thing you want to do is get out of your car.
+But if you’re out in the open and the tornado is fast approaching, the first thing you want to do is get out of your car.
 That’s right!
 Run away from your vehicle and get as low to the ground as you possibly can.
 In a ditch, no matter how shallow, is best.
 The reason being, the winds closer to the ground are considerably slower!
 If you’re even just a few feet above ground level, the winds speeds will be ferocious.
 Even though a highway overpass is made of concrete, it is not a safe place to be during a tornado.

 Other Weather Articles